Elzor/smpp_in_erlang/README.md

 # smpp_in_erlang
-Simple project needs to illustrate working with SMPP in Erlang
+Simple project illustrates working with SMPP in Erlang

 This project includes server and client to show genral workflow for SMPP: